 Each ebook platform/publisher is different, but most allow you to download ebooks for offline reading.
 Ebooks are offered in either pdf or EPub format.
 To download EPubs to your device you will first need to install an ereader app such as Bluefire Reader and obtain an Adobe id.

-Kindle is different.
-Kindles do not support the ePub file format.
-However, many of our ebooks are available wholly or in part as pdfs, and it is possible to read these on a Kindle.
-You can transfer pdfs to Kindle either by connecting the computer or device displaying the pdf via a cable, or by emailing the pdf as an attachment using Amazon's Send to Kindle service.
+Kindle devices are designed to use Amazon's own e-book formats: AZW and AZW3 (KF8).
+Kindles also support other file formats, including ePub and pdf (the file formats of most eBooks).
+It is possible to transfer some pdfs and ePubs to Kindle either by connecting the computer or device displaying the pdf or ePub file via a cable, or by emailing the file as an attachment using Amazon's Send to Kindle service.

 Ebook platforms should work across all of the main browsers, providing you are using an up-to-date version.
 Individual publishers’ help screens usually provide information on which browsers/versions are supported.
 That said, we do sometimes encounter incompatibilities between certain platforms and browsers.
 If you come across a problem that seems to be browser-related, it can sometimes be resolved by switching to a different browser.

 Some ebook platforms (Ebook Central, EBSCOHost and VLeBooks are the main ones) use Digital Rights Management (DRM).
 DRM schemes are access control technologies that restrict usage of copyrighted material, such as ebooks.
 For example, Ebook Central limits the length of time that an ebook can be used offline and the number of pages that can be copied or printed.
 When using an Ebook Central ebook, you will see the limits clearly displayed: